johnnynanjiang/Ela2Eth/README.md

 In the project directory, you can run:

-### `npm run deploy`

-Deploys the dist on `https://github.com/johnnynanjiang/Ela2Eth.git` .
-You can visit this page on `https://github.com/johnnynanjiang/Ela2Eth.git` .

 ### `docker build -t=e2e_dapp`

 If you have Docker environment, you can run 'docker build -t=e2e_dapp' to build a docker image.
 After progress is done, run 'docker run -p [port]:8080 e2e_dapp' to launch this project in a docker container.